appclacks/cabourotte-website/content/exporters/riemann/_index.md

 - tags: The event will be tagged "cabourotte"
 - ttl: The TTL configured in the configuration.
 - healthcheck: The healthcheck name

+The healthchecks labels will also be set in the event.